yono38/candidate-projects/price_card/README.md

 - A mockup has been provided containing the desired outcome
 - You've been provided a HTML scaffold of results cards
-- You've been provided the styling required to create your price card